Entanglement from superradiance and rotating quantum fluids of light: Kinematics of collective excitations in rotating polariton fluids

-Bessel functions do assymptotically approach radial phase waves (their amplitude has an oscillatory wave-like profile), but as they approach an $\ell$- and $p$-dependent radius $r_0$ ($r_0$ increases with $\ell$ and reduces with $p$), their amplitude starts decaying, much like evanescent waves.
-(Physically, this can be thought of as a consequence of the effective centrifugal potential barrier, which diverges as $r\to 0$).
-So the label $p$ is not a plane-wave wavector.
-Yet, it is possible to arrive at a ``dispersion relation'' for a profile with vanishing radial velocity:
+{Thus, while the eigenvalue $\ell$ is an angular wave number that counts the number of oscillations that occur in a circulation at a fixed radius, the eigenvalue $p$ is not exactly a wave number --- it can be thought of as a local wave number that controls how fast oscillations occur in the radial direction, defining a local wavelength as $2\pi/p$.
+Indeed, it is possible to arrive at a local dispersion relation through the WKB approximation, which for a profile with vanishing radial velocity reads}

-Using the WKB approximation, Eqn~\eqref{eq:appDispersion} can be adapted, with $\bs{k}=(p,\ell/r)$, to recover an expression in which the labels can be physically interpreted as usual~\cite{patrick_rotational_2020}.
+{where the $\pm$ branches are related to modes of positive/negative norm.} Using the WKB approximation, Eqn~\eqref{eq:appDispersion} can be adapted, with $\bs{k}=(p,\ell/r)$, to recover an expression in which the labels can be physically interpreted as usual~\cite{patrick_rotational_2020}.
 The resulting $\ell$-dependent terms that do not vanish in the $p\rightarrow0$ limit yield a position- and $\ell$-dependent contribution to the mass gap in the spectrum of cylindrical waves, which effectively accounts for the effect of the centrifugal barrier near the origin (locally evanescent amplitudes).
 In the hydrodynamical approximation, neglecting cavity losses and with $v_r=0$, the WKB dispersion is

-From Eqn~\eqref{eq:appWKBdisp}, we find the condition for positive-(negative-)norm modes to propagate (be real-valued $k,\,\omega$ roots) at positive laboratory-frame frequency at a given radius $r_0$:
+{where $c_s=\sqrt{\hbar gn^0/m}$ (assuming that $\delta=gn^0$).
+From Eqn~\eqref{eq:appWKBdisp}, we find the condition for positive-(negative-)norm modes to be ``locally propagating'' at a given radius $r_0$, namely, to have real-valued $p$ at positive laboratory-frame frequency at a given radius $r_0$, is given by}